pfheatwole/thesis/scratch/writing_guidelines.rst

   * "I will attempt to..."

 *Signposting* is an important element of metadiscourse.
 These help manage the reader's expectations by signaling how the document is structured.
 This is important anywhere structure exists and would be helpful to be made explicit.
+However, signposting *what* you're going to do isn't as helpful as first communicating *why* the *what* is necessary.
+Consider "I will discuss particle filtering." versus "Recreating the flight requires filling in missing pieces;
+this type of artificial data generation is known as simulation-based filtering.
+One such method is the particle filter."

 Miscellaneous Notes
 ===================